Toward Autonomous Soft Robotic Endovascular Navigation via Imitation Learning: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{iagnosis} and treatment of vascular conditions require an endovascular interventionist to skillfully advance catheters and guidewires through the patient's blood vessels.
-Robotically steerable tools can alleviate some difficulty by improving maneuverability as compared to conventional tools~\cite{Cruddas2021}.
+Robotically steerable tools can improve maneuverability over conventional tools~\cite{Cruddas2021}.
 However, complex vessel-tool forces stemming from the severe under-actuation and infinite degrees-of-freedom of the flexible tools still prohibit a consistent mapping between the physician's actions outside of the body and the tool's movement inside the body~\cite{Pore2023}.
-Automation can improve precision, and thus lower the risk of complications and reduce procedural times, minimizing adverse effects of radiation exposure from fluoroscopic imaging on the patient and operating team~\cite{Santiago2024}.
+Autonomy can improve precision, reduce complications and procedural times, and limit fluoroscopic radiation exposure on the patient and operating team~\cite{Santiago2024}.
 To this end, we investigate an autonomous navigation approach for soft robotic guidewires and catheters.

 In addition to the persistent control challenges, there are significant visual constraints in endovascular surgery.
-Under X-ray fluoroscopy, the blood vessels are not visible until a radiopaque contrast dye is injected that fills the vessels and then diffuses after a few seconds.
-When the dye has filled the vessels, a snapshot of the vessels, called a vessel roadmap, is captured.
-The static roadmap can be referenced while navigating the guidewire, but it serves only as an approximation due to constant vessel deformation and patient movement.
-Moreover, sensorization, while potentially beneficial, is still an open research challenge due to the tools' millimeter-to-sub-millimeter sizes and high flexibility~\cite{Ren2023}.
-Even if adequate tool localization within the blood vessels is achieved, strategies for navigation and control are still non-trivial.
-Interventionists must rely on trial-and-error involving a combination of advancing, retracting, and rotating to enter the device into the correct vessel~\cite{Santiago2024}.
+Under X-ray fluoroscopy, the vessels are only visible after a radiopaque contrast injection, which dissipates within seconds.
+Once the vessels fill, a snapshot of the vessels is captured.
+This static vessel roadmap can be referenced while navigating the guidewire, but it is only an approximation due to constant vessel deformation and patient movement.
+Moreover, sensorization remains challenging due to the tools' millimeter-to-sub-millimeter sizes and high flexibility~\cite{Ren2023}.
+Even if adequate tool localization within the blood vessels is achieved, navigation and control are still non-trivial.
+Interventionists rely on trial-and-error involving a combination of advancing, retracting, and rotating to enter the device into the correct vessel~\cite{Santiago2024}.